jacketizer/libyuarel/README.md

 `struct yuarel_param *params`: an array of `(struct yuarel_param)` where to store the result.
 `int max_values`: max number of parameters to parse.

+The query string should be a null terminated string of parameters separated by a delimiter.
+Each parameter are checked for the equal sign character.
+If it appears in the parameter, it will be used as a null terminator and the part that comes after it will be the value of the parameter.

+No data are copied, the equal sign and delimiters are used as null terminators and then pointers to each parameter key and value will be stored in the yuarel_param struct.

 Returns the number of parsed items. -1 on error.

 ## How to use it: